-Miwako Nishizawa was born in Kyoto, Japan and now lives in the Bay Area.
+Miwako Nishizawa was born in Kyoto, Japan and now lives in Berkeley, California.

 She creates artwork often adapting traditional Japanese Woodblock technique.